Road Safety and the Elderly / Older Road Users

 - Most common types of crashes were reversals, where the pedestrian expected the driver to stop or alter their course, where the pedestrian thought the vehicle was not moving, and where the vehicle came behind a corner or parked car.

-Road Safety recommendations to older pedestrians are:
+Road Safety recommendations for older pedestrians are:

 - Be aware of your physical limitations